German upper house passes resolution to tighten fracking rules

 Germany's BGR Institute for Geoscience and Natural Resources has said 0.7 trillion to 2.3 trillion cubic metres of the gas could be technically extracted.
 The bulk of that is located in the northern German plain.

-Hydraulic fracturing, or fracking, involves pumping vast quantities of water and chemicals at high pressure through drill holes to prop open shale rocks and free gas trapped underground.
+Hydraulic fracturing, or fracking, involves pumping vast quantities of water and chemicals at high pressure through drill holes to prop open shale rocks and release gas trapped underground.

 Germany has no national rules on fracking, leaving individual states to decide whether or not to issue permits.
 However, in recent months, there has been a de facto freeze on granting licences in Germany.